-In multiple testing, the problem of controlling the type I error is more complex and it is generalised in several ways.
-The most common is family-wise error rate (FWER), where the probability of at least one type I error is controlled, i.e.\ FWER$=\mathbb P(V\geq 1)$.
-But also per comparison error rate can be defined as PCER$=\mathbb E(V)/m$ or per family error rate PFER$=\mathbb E(V)$.
-In functional setting, \citet{PiniVantini2017} recently introduced the interval wise error rate, in order to control the type I error for each subinterval of the functional domain.
-All the above mentioned controls are designated to control the existence of rejection of true null hypothesis, whereas the famous FDR was introduced in order to determine $\mathcal M_0$ and $\mathcal M_1$.
+In multiple testing, the problem of controlling the type I error is more complex, and it is generalized in several ways.
+The most common is FWER, where the probability of at least one type I error is controlled, i.e., \ FWER$=\mathbb P(V\geq 1)$.
+But also, per comparison error rate can be defined as PCER$=\mathbb E(V)/m$ or per family error rate PFER$=\mathbb E(V)$.
+In functional setting, \citet{PiniVantini2017} recently introduced the interval-wise error rate in order to control the type I error for each subinterval of the functional domain.
+All the above-mentioned controls are designated to control the existence of rejection of a true null hypothesis, whereas the famous FDR was introduced in order to determine $\mathcal M_0$ and $\mathcal M_1$.
 The natural way to control FDR would be by $\mathbb E(V/\RR)$, but the case of division by zero has to be treated.
-Therefore, the first definition of FDR \citep{BenjaminiHochberg1995} was FDR$=\mathbb E(\frac{V}{\RR}|\RR>0)\mathbb P(\RR>0)$.
-Then \citet{Storey2002} defined positive false discovery rate by pFDR$=\mathbb E(\frac{V}{\RR}|\RR>0)$, which controls error rate when positive findings occurred.
+Therefore, the first definition of FDR \citep{BenjaminiHochberg1995} was FDR$=\mathbb E(\frac{V}{\RR} \mid \RR>0)\mathbb P(\RR>0)$.
+Then \citet{Storey2002} defined positive false discovery rate by pFDR$=\mathbb E(\frac{V}{\RR}\mid\RR>0)$, which controls error rate when positive findings occurred.